kjjunker/kjjunker.github.io/_posts/2021-2-1-Welcome.md

 layout: post
 title: Welcome!
 ---
-Katelyn Junker is a undergraduate student at Cal Poly persuing a B.S. in biochemistry and a double minor in biology and nutrition.
+Katelyn Junker is a undergraduate student at California Polytechnic State University persuing a B.S. in Biochemistry and a double minor in Biology and Nutrition.